The Borough Council is responsible for:

 However, the Welfare Reform Act that introduced Universal Credit changed the age criteria so that couples will only be able to claim Pension Credit when both have reached pension age.
-This change will be introduced from 15 May 2019.
+This change was introduced from 15 May 2019.

-The change means that all couples where one person is over 65 should check their benefit entitlement before 15 May.
-If they are entitled to Pension Credit and claim it before 15 May they won’t be affected by the change.
-But if they try to claim after the deadline they will be too late and will have to claim Universal Credit instead.
+The change means that all couples where one person is over 65 should check their benefit entitlement.
+If they are entitled to Pension Credit and were in receipt of it before 15 May 2019 they won’t be affected by the change.
+But if they try to claim Housing Benefit now they will be too late and will have to claim Universal Credit instead.

 New State Pension

 The Government has introduced a flat rate (single tier) State Pension for people who reach state pension age from 6 April 2016.
 The single tier pension will be a flat rate without the additions and complexities of the current system, and without the right to inherit or get rights to a pension on the basis of your spouse or civil partner's contributions.